 Today we find ourselves living in a world transformed by developments in democracy, free-market economics, secular rationalism, science, and technology.
 The intellectual efforts of previous ages are dim memories for most people now, especially in the West where these new influences have had their strongest impact.
 Though Arabic holds a sacred place in Islam, it is no longer the indispensable language of knowledge and culture that it was during the Middle Ages.
 And while some crucial texts have never been entirely forgotten by Islamic communities, the vast majority of the surviving manuscripts—texts that once contained some of the world’s most salient ideas—now lie mostly undisturbed in special collections and private holdings around the world.
 A kind of cultural amnesia once again threatens to take hold.
 What is worse, the rise of Islamic extremism, and Western reactions to it, threatens to demolish any nuanced understanding of Islamicate civilization or the spirit of tolerance that was the rule rather than the exception during much of its history.
 Fortunately, a few scholars have taken notice and have found their passion in searching out these forgotten texts, establishing their provenance, revealing their contents, and telling the stories of the communities that produced them.

-Part two will situate the Middle Eastern Texts Initiative within this wider desire to resuscitate the wisdom and knowledge of the past.
+See part two, which situates the Middle Eastern Texts Initiative within this wider desire to resuscitate the wisdom and knowledge of the past.

 1. See Sidney H. Griffith, The Church in the Shadow of the Mosque (Princeton: Princeton University Press, 2008).